CSAllenISD/PMNS_STI_20192020/README.md

 - Cages can be build very cheaply using tupperware and roundvent.com vents.
 - Cockroaches "breathe" through spiracles.
 With their tarsal pads they're able to climb glass.
 They can eat old vegetables or dog food.
 - Striped walking sticks are a great example of camouflage.
 They're herbivores.
+- We examined a centipede which may be a Scolopendra.
+- Dung beetles roll dung both to lay eggs and as a food source.
+- Wheel bugs have a "wheel" on their back.
+They are in the assassin bug family.
+They have a long probuscus that they can use to pierce other insects.
+They have a saliva that they can use to debilitate their prey.
+- Spiders don't have muscles but rely on their circulatory system to move.
+- Millipedes have two legs per segments whereas centipedes ahve one pair per segment.